This meat products company did so well in the third-quarter that it's "working hard to stay independent," says CNBC's Jim Cramer.» Read More

 Jim Cramer has quite an appetite for value.
 And he’s just discovered a mouth-watering new idea.

 US stocks mostly fell on Tuesday morning after closing at record highs.

 Some of Tuesday's midday movers:

-U.S. stock index futures pointed to a flat-to-higher open on Monday, with stocks in Europe trading cautiously.
+U.S. stock index futures pointed to a flat-to-lower open on Wall Street on Monday, despite upbeat data from China and Japan.

 Tyson Foods has won the battle to buy Hillshire Brands.
 The "Squawk on the Street" crew discuss the deal, which would value Hillshire at $7.7 billion, 71 percent higher than its market capitalization before bidders emerged for the company.